-When I had a deep vein thrombosis (DVT) in my left leg, I was a 19-year-old college freshman who had never heard of blood clots before.
-I assumed I’d broken my leg and hobbled to two classes before going to the hospital.
-When I got examined at the hospital – a rural one with only four beds in the ER – I was transferred by ambulance to a larger hospital 50 minutes away.
+The hospital was a rural one with only four beds in the ER, so I was transferred by ambulance to a larger hospital 50 minutes away.
 My clot extended from my left knee to my groin and was present in my left iliac vein.
 I was treated with heparin, t-PA, and three surgical procedures to remove the clot.
 3 stents were also inserted to correct my venous deformity.

 After my blood clot diagnosis, I discovered that I had May Thurner Syndrome and Antiphospholipid Antibody Syndrome that contributed to my clotting experience in addition to a hip injury and the estrogen-based birth control I was on.

 Although my clot was a relatively simple fix medically, I was deeply traumatized by the experience.
-Even though I grew up with OCD, I never expected my mental health to be tested in such a severe way.
+I grew up with OCD, but I never expected my mental health to be tested in such a severe way.
 Two years after the clot, I descended so far into panic attacks, PTSD, and medicine interactions that I experienced suicidal ideation.

 It took me another year to feel more like myself and I am now passionate about educating others on the connection between blood clots and mental health breakdowns.
 As a “lifer” on blood thinners, I hope to continue this advocacy as I work through problems like excessive menstrual bleeding.